gem/oq-engine/doc/installing/development-win.md

 pip install -e oq-engine/[dev] python -m compileall .
 ```
 The `dev` extra feature will install some extra dependencies that will help in debugging the code.
-To install other extra features see [1](#note1).
-If your system does not support the provided binary dependencies you'll need to manually install them, using tools provided by your python distribution [2](#note2).
+Not all the features are available on Windows, see [1](#note1).

 Now it is possible to run the OpenQuake Engine with `oq engine`.
 Any change made to the `oq-engine` code will be reflected in the environment.